 In a super animated video from For Harriet's founder, Kimberly Foster, she voiced her distaste for the overplayed unofficial "Ride or Die" rule, and began her discourse with her disappointment of Beyonce and Jay-Z's "Bonnie and Clyde" themed, On The Run II tour.

-Though she had some valid points about the detriment of a woman foregoing her self-worth and over-laboring in a imbalanced relationship, I think she may have missed a mark in providing the proper framework for a committed heterosexual relationship or marriage in 2018.
+Though she had some valid points about the detriment of a woman foregoing her self-worth and over-laboring in a imbalanced relationship, I think she may have missed a mark in providing the proper framework for a committed heterosexual relationship or marriage.

 This read will break down some of her arguments, as well as collective feminist beliefs, and interject some of these findings with my own critical thoughts about how being a ride or die partner transcends patriarchal gender roles by going both ways.

 So, first things first… as a huge Beyonce fan, I'd like to debunk the anchor for her opinion.
 At the end of the day, you don't "Ride or Die" for someone who doesn't reciprocate.
 I don't understand why that always seems to be the missing part.
 Kimberly expressed her annoyance of the overplayed Bonnie and Clyde archetype.
 Bonnie and Clyde are a real life couple, who were real life criminals, and died as a result of their real ass crimes.
 It's an archetype that has been romanticized as part of a patriarchal conditioned system.